The Canoe Cross Bow Draw Stroke

 By opening your power face like this, you'll catch a lot of water when you're moving forward, so make sure you're ready for that force.
 By holding fast and not letting your paddle get pulled away from you, you'll cause the canoe to turn towards your paddle.

-More Articles• How to Keep Your Canoe Going Straight
+• How to Keep Your Canoe Going Straight

-• How to Do the J-Stroke
+• How to Trim a Canoe

 Select Canoe to View in Buyers' Guide